Diocese of Algoma: Organization of the modern diocese

 Algoma's See city is Sault Ste.
 Marie, and its Anglican population of 18,000 on the parish rolls is served by 50 parishes.
 The current bishop of Algoma is Anne Germond.
-The current dean of Algoma and rector of St. Luke's Cathedral is James McShane.
+The title of Dean and incumbent of St. Luke's Cathedral is currently vacant following the death of Dean Jay Koyle.
 Apart from Sault Ste.
 Marie, other major centres in the diocese include North Bay, Sudbury, and Thunder Bay.
 Nineteen of the diocese's fifty parishes are located in these communities.
 Most of the rest of the parishes are located in small towns and First Nations communities.
 The Diocese of Algoma is currently divided into five deaneries including: Algoma, Muskoka, Sudbury-Manitoulin, Temiskaming, and Thunder Bay-North Shore.

 The diocese operates three camping ministries: Camp Gitchigomee located on Sandstone Lake near Thunder Bay; Camp Temiskaming on Fairy Lake, near New Liskeard; and Camp Manitou near Whitefish Falls.

 The diocese maintains active chaplaincies at Thorneloe University located in Sudbury and the Mission to Seafarers, located in Thunder Bay.
 The archival collection of the Anglican Diocese of Algoma is held at Algoma University in the Engracia de Jesus Matias Archives and Special Collections.

 The dean of Algoma is also rector of St Luke's Cathedral, Sault Ste.
 Marie.